Training for Mindfulness in Challenging Times

 Help in Your Search for Mindfulness Training

-This new mindfulness collection from SAP Litmos isn’t going to be condescending or shallow.
+This new mindfulness collection from Litmos isn’t going to be condescending or shallow.
 We’re not just ticking the mindfulness box to say we’ve done it.
 And you won’t come out of it like “Meh, that was alright” and never think about it again.
 Instead, this collection will give you tips that will stay with you.
 It’ll challenge your mindset.
 And hopefully, it’ll leave you feeling a little inspired.

 This collection includes the following courses as well as a workbook with a ton of different advice, quotes, and resources to get you started.